A Complete Guide to Customer Acquisition: How to Get More Customers & Understand CAC

 Need inspiration?
 Here are three examples of this customer acquisition method in the real world:

-Polar Analytics, a Shopify analytics platform, runs a library of reporting templates for different use cases, like email marketing, content marketing, and ad spend.
-Some of these templates have been created by industry influencers, like Kaleigh Moore, an eCommerce content writer and retail journalist.
+Polar Analytics, a Shopify analytics platform, runs a library of reporting templates for different use cases such as email marketing, content marketing, and ad spend.

-Shopify, a leader in eCommerce software, partners with agencies, apps, themes, consultants, and tech companies.
-This makes it easier for businesses to get maximum results from Shopify, and rewards partners with up to 20% of recurring commission and referral bonuses.
+These partnerships make it easier for businesses to get maximum value from Shopify, while partners are rewarded with up to 20% recurring commission and additional referral bonuses.

 How to Improve Your Customer Acquisition Process (and Lower CAC)